GUIDE TO SENATE COMMITTEE MEMBERSHIP &

 The Bylaws of the Merced Division distinguish two types of committee members: Senate members and student members.
 Some Senate committees are composed solely of Senate members, while others include student members as well.
 The membership of each committee is defined in the Division’s Bylaws.

 Some Senate members of committees are ex-officio; these individuals are members by virtue of holding an administrative title that affords membership on the committee.
-For example, the Vice Provost and Dean for Undergraduate Education is an ex-officio member of Undergraduate Council, and the Vice Provost for the Faculty is an ex-officio member of the Committee for Faculty Welfare and Academic Freedom.
+For example, the Vice Provost and Dean for Undergraduate Education is an ex-officio member of Undergraduate Council, and the Vice Provost for Academic Personnel is an ex-officio member of the Committee for Faculty Welfare and Academic Freedom.
 Ex-officio members contribute the administration’s perspective to issues before the committee, thereby facilitating informed deliberation and decision-making.

 Committee Member: Participation and Rights

 Committee members have the right to voice their opinions on issues, have their opinions recorded, make and second motions, and vote, unless otherwise stipulated in the Bylaws.
 Members also count toward quorum.

 As per Division Bylaws, ex-officio members are non-voting.
 They may voice their opinions on issues and have their opinions recorded, but they do not count toward quorum and do not vote.
 Administrative members aid the work of the committee by acting in a consultative capacity.

 As per Division Bylaws, student members are non-voting.
 As representatives of the student constituency, student members are encouraged to voice their opinions on issues and have their opinions recorded, but they do not count toward quorum and do not vote.
 On all formal votes, the student opinions will be recorded and reported separately.

 Committees are most effective when their work is well informed.
 Consultants and guests can play an important role in promoting informed deliberation and decision-making.